 The shuttle bus is a great option to take you from Newark Airport to Brooklyn.
 These small busses take several people to Manhattan in one trip to cut the cost of ticket prices.
 This option is convenient, as you don’t have to drag your luggage around, as well as affordable.
 Shuttle busses depart directly from an area near the airport exit.
 Your destination, for example, could be Grand Central Station, which has superb connections to Brooklyn by subway.

-Getting from your hotel or other accommodations in Brooklyn to the Newark airport is very easy.
+Getting from your hotel or accommodation in Brooklyn to Newark Airport is very easy.
 Choose one of the five options above and do it in reverse!
 If you are taking the subway to Manhattan, get to either Penn Station or Grand Central Station in order to take the train to Newark Airport.
 If you dont want to head into Manhattan first, check out the options below to take the, shuttle-service, or book a private transfer.

 PLEASE NOTE: Don’t get off the train at Newark Airport Station but at Newark Airport Railway Transfer Station.
 Check with the attendant to make sure you get off at the correct station.

 Take the subway to either the Port Authority Bus Terminal (Times Square), Bryant Park (42nd Street and Fifth Avenue), or Grand Central Station (41st Street between Park and Lexington Avenue).
 Form here you can then take the “Newark Liberty Airport Express” directly to Newark Airport.

-Take the subway to Manhattan so you can get on the shuttle bus at a station in NYC.
-You can reserve tickets easily and conveniently online prior to your trip so that you don’t stress during your departure.
+Take the subway to Manhattan so you can get on the shuttle bus at a station or a hotel in NYC.
+You can book your tickets online beforehand for the ultimate stress free solution.